Peach Wars: Southern States Spar Over Which Has The Most Juice

 Southern peach production has fluctuated in the past decade, and most years, South Carolina has produced about twice Georgia's peach crop — but never quite three times that of its neighbor.

-Fuzzy math?
-Ag department representatives in both South Carolina and Georgia didn't immediately respond to requests for comment.
+Sally McKay, a representative from South Carolina's Department of Agriculture, said the state often uses truck shipments when measuring peach production, which explains what might otherwise seem to be fuzzy math.

-Georgia still considers itself #blessed to be the Peach State.
+For its part, Georgia still considers itself #blessed to be the Peach State.
 After all, it's the home of the World's Largest Peach Cobbler — baked each year at the Georgia Peach Festival in Peach County.

+"Just as gold is the standard for currency, and Vidalias are the standard for sweet onions ... we feel that our rich heritage and longstanding research efforts with our land-grant universities, makes sweet Georgia peaches the benchmark that others strive for," Georgia Agriculture Commissioner Gary W. Black told NPR via email.

 On Friday, the states challenged each other to a friendly #PeachOff, urging people to take peach pit-stops at local stands and support local farmers to decide which state is tops.